umenzi/techtrix_gazebo_assignment/README.md

 - `techtrix_description` contains the model and basic functionality of the TechTrix robot.
   For example, the robot model can be found in the `techtrix_robot` folder.
 - `techtrix_control` contains the ROS code which controls what happens in the simulation.
-- `techtrix_grabber_contact_plugin` contains a plugin that visualizes the contact sensors in rviz.
-Creates and publishes rviz markers when there is a collision.
+- `techtrix_grabber_contact_plugin` contains a plugin that visualizes the contact sensors in RViz.
+Creates and publishes RViz markers when there is a collision.
 - `techtrix_grabber_model_plugin` contains a plugin that implements the laser sensors.
 Based on the distance they provide, the plugin halts the grabber's movement if the cylinders are getting too close and might collide with the grabber.
 - `techtrix_grabber_world_plugin` contains a plugin that implements the contact sensors.
 Allows the grabber to pick up and let go of anything that makes contact/collides with the suction cups.
-- `gazebo_thermal_sensor_plugin`
+- `gazebo_thermal_sensor_plugin` contains a plugin that implements the thermal sensor.

+# The simulation

+This simulation shows how the TechTrix will work.

+1. First, several LPG cylinders arrive through the conveyor belt.
+2. The TechTrix robot grabs and rotates the cylinders.
+3. The robot moves to the desired location, where the cylinders are dropped.

+The purpose of the robot is to reduce the manual handling risk during loading and unloading operations of LPG cylinders.

 # Sensors

 The robot makes use of multiple sensors:

 - **Thermal sensor**: The robot uses a thermal sensor to detect if humans are too close to the conveyor belt.
   If a human is detected, the robot will shut down for safety reasons.
-- **Contact sensors**: Each suction cup of the robot's grabber is equiped with a contact sensor.
+- **Contact sensors**: Each suction cup of the robot's grabber is equipped with a contact sensor.
  Based on these sensors the suction cups are being activated once the operator issues a command.
-- **Laser sensors**: The grabber of the robot is equiped with laser sensors to prevent the grabber of hitting the cylinders while going down.
+- **Laser sensors**: The grabber of the robot is equipped with laser sensors to prevent the grabber of hitting the cylinders while going down.

 ## Thermal sensor